flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 ![SimBrief Pax and Baggage Weights](../assets/feature-guides/simbrief/simbrief-pax-baggage.png "SimBrief Pax and Baggage Weights")

-Change the default weights as required and make sure you select Save Aircraft at the bottom of the page.
+Change the default weights as required, and make sure you select Save Aircraft at the bottom of the page.
 The A32NX will use these new values the next time you import an operational flight plan based on this airframe.

 !!! warning "Do Not Overload the Aircraft"
     It is the responsibility of the pilot to make sure the aircraft is not overloaded and within the specified limits.

     Especially important are:

-    - MZFW (Max Zero Fuel Weight): 64300 kg / 141757 lbs
+    - MZFW (Max Zero Fuel Weight): 64,300 kg / 141,757 lbs
     - Maximum payload (passengers, baggage, freight) is determined by the lowest of these calculations:
-        - MZFW - OEW, or  64300 kg - 42500 kg = 21800 kg
+        - MZFW - OEW, or  64,300 kg - 42,500 kg = 21,800 kg
-        - MTOW  - empty weight - (fuel load - taxi out fuel), or 79000 - 42500 - (fuel load - taxi out fuel)
+        - MTOW  - empty weight - (fuel load - taxi out fuel), or 79,000 kg - 42,500 kg - (fuel load - taxi out fuel)
-        - MLW - empty weight - (all reserve/contingency fuel + extra fuel) , or 67400 - 42500 - (all reserve fuel/contingency/extra fuel).
+        - MLW - empty weight - (all reserve/contingency fuel + extra fuel) , or 67,400 kg - 42,500 kg - (all reserve fuel/contingency/extra fuel).
     - When manually loading the payload, the MLW and MTOW limits are currently not checked and are the responsibility of the pilot.
     - Simbrief does manage payload limits by reducing the number of bags or passengers automatically.
 This is picked up by the aircraft correctly then.

     !!! danger ""
-        If you manually specify a custom number of passengers that exceeds aircraft weight limitations please be aware that the OFP will still reflect the user-selected number of passengers.
+        If you manually specify a custom number of passengers that exceeds aircraft weight limitations, please be aware that the OFP will still reflect the user-selected number of passengers.

-        This is in part due to the fact that at the time when the OFP was generated, it interprets the passenger count as "booked passengers" and not current passengers on board the aircraft.
+        This is in part because at the time when the OFP was generated, it interprets the passenger count as "booked passengers" and not current passengers on board the aircraft.

 ## Loading Fuel and Weight